Himanshuu002/Heart-disease_model_deploy/README.md

 # Heart Disease Prediction App

-This is a Streamlit web app that uses a trained XGBoost model to predict the risk of lung cancer based on user input.
+This is a Streamlit web app that uses a trained XGBoost model to predict the risk of heart disease based on user input.

 ## 🚀 How to Run Locally